This fun little symbol called a hashtag is the ingenious way Instagram developers created to search their platform. You’ll notice when you go to search you have the choice of “Top” “Accounts” “Tags” or “Places”. Obviously, hashtags are not the only way to search on IG but they are still a very viabl

 Tips if you are going to use this method:

-- don’t use the same every day
+- Don’t use the same for every post.

 First, A Little History…

-Design Challenge games have been a favorite method for accounts in the Home Decor Community on Instagram to get found.
+Design challenge games have been a favorite method for accounts in the Home Decor Community on Instagram to get found.
 It worked very powerfully until there was an overload.

 Before the design challenge games people would play a game of tag using the #WIDN (what I’m doing now).
 And it was just a friendly way to mention each other and open up a little conversation.
 Things were very casual and informal back then.